alirzasahb/TheGreatC/README.md

 # The Great C
-> A Simple Solution To Create And Extend Your Own Command Line Interface In C# (dotNet Core)
+> A Simple Solution To Create And Extend Your Own Command Line Interface In C# (.NET 6 LTS)

 ## Usage
 **Assumptions:**